IOA 2025 Conference Schedule Details

 Ombuds seek information, and seek to get information where it needs to go.
 Would you like to know what issues are seen most frequently by ombuds in your sector?
 Or how many cases an ombuds typically handles in a year?
 Or who brought the most serious cases to the ombuds' attention?
 Or which services almost all ombuds offer, and which almost none do?
 And what about typical salaries and reporting lines?
 Come to this presentation, and leave with valuable information!

-Dr. Jennifer Schneider is the Student Ombuds at the University of South Florida (USF), offering ombuds services to nearly 50K undergraduate, graduate, and professional students.
-Prior to her current role, Jennifer held various administrative positions at USF, the University of Central Florida, and at Polk State College.
+Dr. Jennifer Schneider is an organizational ombuds at the University of South Florida (USF), offering ombuds services to nearly 50K undergraduate, graduate, and professional students.
+Prior to her current role, Jennifer held various faculty and administrative positions at USF, the University of Central Florida, and at Polk State College.
 She also spent over ten years teaching in the public K-12 system.
 Jennifer has been an active IOA volunteer since 2015.
-She currently serves on the Research and Assessment Committee and the Advocacy Committee.
-She was previously a member of the Communications Committee, where she served as editor of The Independent Voice, IOA's newsletter/blog.
+She currently serves on the Research and Assessment Committee and co-chairs the Advocacy Committee.
+She was previously a member of the Communications Committee, where she served as editor of The Independent Voice.

 Dr. Mary Rowe was an ombuds at MIT for ~ 42 years, and since then has been Adjunct Professor of Negotiation and Conflict Management at the MIT Sloan School of Management, doing research and widespread consulting about ombuds, conflict management systems, harassment, bystanders, and micro-affirmations.
 Her research and publications website contains many dozens of articles, mostly free access, about being an ombud and about ombuds practice.
 She also put many records into MIT Archives.